LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/MessagingWindowAPI/tutorials/multi-dialog.md

 }
 ```

-Next, we do not actually close the Conversation.
-We only close the Main Dialog by addressing the conversation manager (cm) component in LiveEngage and request a DialogChange.
-This is done by using ``cm.UpdateConversationField``
+As we said, we do not actually close the Conversation.
+We only close the Main Dialog by addressing the conversation manager (cm) component in LiveEngage and requesting a DialogChange.
+This is done by using `cm.UpdateConversationField` as below:

 ```json
 {"kind":"req","id":"2","type":"cm.UpdateConversationField","body":{"conversationId":"__YOUR_CONVERSATION_ID__","conversationField":{"field":"DialogChange","type":"UPDATE","dialog":{"dialogId":"__YOUR_CONVERSATION_ID__","state":"CLOSE","closedCause":"Closed by consumer"}}}}
 ```

-**Note** :

-* In the above case, the dialogId (MAIN) is the same value of its conversationId but in general that mustn't be the case.
-for example, the Post-Survey would get a different dialogId.
+<div class="important">In the above case, the dialogId (MAIN) is the same value of its conversationId but in general that doesn't have to be the case.
+For example, the Post-Survey dialogue would get a different dialogId.</div>

-Relevant fields:
+Important fields:

-``dialog id``: The id of the dialog to close <br />
+* `dialog id`: The id of the dialog to close

-``state``: Should be ``CLOSE`` in order to close the dialog <br />
+* `state`: Should be `CLOSE` in order to close the dialog

-``closedCause``: Describe why dialog was closed, mainly uses by the LiveEngage and Bots.
-Use ``Close by consumer`` when closing the conversation from the consumer side.
+* `closedCause`: Describe why the dialog was closed, mainly used by LiveEngage and Bots.
+Use `Closed by consumer` when closing the conversation from the consumer side.

+**Note**

-* In case dialog will be not active more than a week to dialog will be closed by the system (autoclose)
+In case a dialog was not active for more than a week, the dialog will be closed by the system (autoclose).

-Ok Response Example
+**Ok Response Example**

 ```json
 {